rujuldwivedi/rujuldwivedi/README.md

 I thrive on Java, weaving intricate code that powers robust and efficient systems.
 Exploring the intricacies of backend development, I enjoy architecting solutions that seamlessly connect and drive applications.

 ## 👨‍💻 Machine Learning Explorer
 Venturing into the fascinating universe of machine learning, I'm on a journey to unravel its mysteries and leverage its power to solve real-world problems.
-My repository, [MSDLProject](https://github.com/rujuldwivedi/MSDLProject), showcases my hands-on approach to applying ML and DL concepts.
+My repositories, consisting of various ML and DL projects, showcase my hands-on approach to applying ML and DL concepts.

 ## 🔍 Music & Creativity
 Beyond the lines of code, you'll find me strumming my guitar, creating melodies that harmonize with my thoughts.
 Music, like coding, is an art of expression that fuels my creativity.